-The accompanying guest is only entitled to accreditation if the person who has the right to invite attends the Paralympic Games.
+The accompanying guest is only entitled to accreditation if the person who has the right to invite an accompanying guest attends the Paralympic Games.

 The accompanying guest's PIAC can only be validated once the person who has the right to invite has been accredited.